 Kurta Tirkandi was adopted in September 2004 as the name for the Aboriginal Education unit within the Adelaide Institute of TAFE, 120 Currie Street, Adelaide.
 Kurta Tirkanthi ‘learning place’.

-Wirranendi was the name chosen for the Halifax Ecocity Development by Urban Ecology Australia in October 1995.
-Wirranendi Inc. is a non-profit housing cooperative.
+Wirranendi was the name chosen for the Halifax Ecocity Development (Christie Walk) by Urban Ecology Australia in October 1995.
+They set up the not-for-profit Wirranendi Housing Cooperative to own the land during construction and individual properties were then sold on a community title.
 Wirrarninthi ‘becoming bush or forest’.

 The Salvation Army Warrondi Stabilisation Facility, 146 Gilbert Street, Adelaide, was named on 25 September 2003.
+Warrondi Engage & Link (WEL) is a residential program that offers support and counselling for Indigenous adults (18 years and over) experiencing homelessness due to a complex range of life domain issues including substance misuse.
 It derives from warrunthi ‘to call’ (cf mara warrunthi ‘to beckon’ from mara ‘hand’ + warrunthi ‘to call’).

 In 2001, Tauondi Cultural Agency (based at Tauondi College, Port Adelaide), established the Wiltanendi Tour which visits the South Australian Museum, the Adelaide Botanical Gardens and Tandanya.
 It derives from wiltarninthi ‘becoming hard; strong; obdurate; tenacious’ and was conceived of as ‘sustaining’.